PremierLangage/platon/README.md

     Run PLaTon with nginx inside docker and open the browser on `https://platon.dev`

     > This will work because `platon.dev` host is added to the `/etc/hosts/` file of your system by the install script and a `ssl` certificate is generated under the directory `server/certs` to be used by nginx.

+    > You have to wait for all the containers (specialy the `platon_app` container that will compile angular components before running it) to be running before opening your browser.

     ```sh
     ./bin/dev-up.sh